matthijsknigge/mendelianrandomization/README.md

 head(outcome)
 ```

+Here we see the idenfication for the position in a chromosome for a SNP, the SNP identifiers, the effect allele (A1), the other allele (A2), the effectsize, the standard error, population size, the p value, and the frequence of the effect allele over the other allele.

 | SNP_hg19  |  rsid    |A1 |A2 | Beta |    SE  | N     |P.value   | Freq.A1.ESP.EUR |
 |-----------|----------|---|---|------|--------|-------|----------|-----------------|
 |15:58723675 |rs1800588|  T|  C| 0.1180589| 0.002991| 316391|       0  |       0.24468|